dbursztynowski/5g-taskforce/open5gs/README.md

 This will detach all UEs emulated by the uninstalled Helm release from the network (respective deployment/pod is deleted under the hood).
 In a real network, it would correspond to multiple terminals undergoing network detach procedure (e.g., switching off or entering airplane mode).

 _Notice that the above uninstall command applies to a Helm release dedicated only to a group of UEs (and respective deployment/container under the hood).
 You should not try to adapt this command to detach in bulk the initial set of UEs (those activated together with gNB when UERANSIM was created)._

+## Next steps

+Having UERANSIM and Open5GS core up and running, and knowing how to manage groups of UEs, you can now proceed to service monitoring and resource scaling documented in [_looptest_](./looptest).